ryanjbates/NCAA-PI-RAPM/README.md

-Prior Informed Rapm for the 2023-24 NCAA Division 1 Mena's Basketball season.
+Prior Informed RAPM for the 2023-24 NCAA Division 1 Mens's Basketball season.
 Prior was created from a linear regression on a five year NCAA Rapm calculation.
 Results include statistics such as points, assists, etc. displayed per 60 possessions.